 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 A few piquant and crunchy add-ins turn an everyday chicken salad into something you would pay hard-earned cash for at a really nice deli or specialty food counter.
 And it’s awfully pretty, too.

-This chicken salad is creamy and crunchy, studded with radishes, relish or chopped pickles, and olives.
+This is both creamy and crunchy, studded with radishes, relish or chopped pickles, and olives.
 You can leave out any of the ingredients that aren’t to your taste, but I think is the best chicken salad recipe of all time.
 You can start with your own shredded cooked chicken (try Slow Cooker Shredded Chicken!), or this is a perfect way to make an interesting meal out of a rotisserie chicken.

 Some great sides would be Cucumber Salad, Tomato, Avocado, and Cucumber Salad, or Green Bean Nicoise Salad.
 Think about building a sandwich with a homemade biscuit as well!